 What more?
 African warriors, wild animals, rivers, ices, mountains, people and cities that time denies: they belong to a past age, when the world was bigger, human being slower, the journey harder, and there were still blank spaces on the world map.

 It was a different world and different was their approach to travel writing.
 Compares to the contemporary travel writers the old school looks better prepared, sensitive and effective.
 The core of their writing was simple: Geography.
 In other words how the places shaped people and how people got shaped by places.
-There are not lists of best things to do or see in their writing, not mention of how cool is the travel writers, but the voices of people and places, true emotion, trembling evocation of the beauty, deep thoughts of people who were really travelling.
+There are not lists of best things to do or see in their writing, not mention of how cool is the travel writer, but the voices of people and places, true emotions, trembling evocation of the beauty, deep thoughts of people who were really travelling.

 I put back all the books and I walk between the rooms of the Library.
-For 150 years, with passion, devotion, and the same patience of an amanuensis, the members of the Italian Society od Geography gathered here an invaluable treasure: the memory of all those came before us, travellers pushed by a pure desire of knowledge stronger than any greed.
+For over 150 years, with passion, devotion, and the same patience of an amanuensis, the members of the Italian Society of Geography gathered here an invaluable treasure: the memory of all those came before us, travellers pushed by a pure desire of knowledge stronger than any greed.

 What you will find here is capable to break time and distances to teach us, once more, the higher values of travelling.
 This is not a mere library, it is a a sort of Sanctuary, aParadise for all Travel writers in the heart of Rome.